LICENSING & MEMBERSHIP CATEGORIES

 Practising Licence

-SSOT members who are issued a practising licence have the following privileges:
+SCOT members who are issued a practising licence have the following privileges:

 • Ability to practice as and use the title “Occupational Therapist” in Saskatchewan.